Royal West African Frontier Force: Origins

 By 1908, the WAFF in Northern Nigeria comprised two battalions of infantry, two batteries of artillery and one company of engineers.
 The infantry battalions at that time had an establishment of 1,200 men, the artillery batteries had 175 men and there were 46 engineers.
 There were 217 British officers, non-commissioned officers and specialists.
 Mounted infantry detachments were subsequently raised.
 The standard weapon was the .303 Martini-Enfield carbine, and the force had 30 QF 2.95 inch mountain guns (quick-firing, man-portable pack howitzers) for the artillery.

 First World War (1914–1918)

-The West African Frontier Force first saw action during the occupation of the German Kamerun (present day Cameroon and part of present-day Nigeria).
+The West African Frontier Force first saw action during the occupation of the German Kamerun (now Cameroon and part of present-day Nigeria).
 The experience gained in this campaign during 1914–16, in difficult terrain against stubborn resistance, made the WAFF a valuable reinforcement to the British Empire forces operating against the German Schutztruppe (colonial troops) in East Africa led by General Paul von Lettow-Vorbeck.
-A single battalion of the Gold Coast Regiment arrived in German East Africa in 1916, and was soon joined by four battalions of the Nigeria Regiment.
+One battalion of the Gold Coast Regiment arrived in German East Africa in 1916, and was soon joined by four battalions of the Nigeria Regiment.
 All remained active in this theatre of war until 1918.